weimin17/Multimodal_Transformer/README.md

 # Credits
-The code is based on repository by Khadanga et al. given in https://github.com/kaggarwal/ClinicalNotesICU for experimental setup.
+The code is based on repository by Khadanga et al. given in https://github.com/kaggarwal/ClinicalNotesICU, and by Deznabi et al. given in https://github.com/Information-Fusion-Lab-Umass/ClinicalNotes_TimeSeries for experimental setup.

 The MIMIC-III clinical variables pre-processing is clone from repository by Harutyunyan et al. given in https://github.com/YerevaNN/mimic3-benchmarks